sider/sider-docs/docs/tools/kotlin/detekt.md

 A reporter name of the output from the `task`.

-We recommend using the `xml` or `html` reporter for Sider integration.
+We recommend using the `xml` reporter for Sider integration.
 Because you can receive clearer messages than the `txt`.

 ### `gradle.report_path`